adrian-kwiatkowski/PoznanWeather/README.md

 # PoznanWeather
 This app uses https://openweathermap.org API to show the weather in Poznań for 7 next days.
 UICollectionViewController is used to display cells.
-Networking done by Alamofire.